miguelrisero/betterpic-web-content/blog/how-to-create-the-perfect-professional-executive-headshot.md

 ---
 title: 'How to Create the Perfect Professional Executive Headshot'
 category: Professions
-description: Upgrade your professional image with an executive headshot.
+description: Upgrade your image with a professional executive headshot.
 Learn how to dress, pose, and optimize your headshot.
-Try BetterPic's AI-generated headshots service!
+Try AI generated headshot tools.
+Try Now.
 readtime: 6
 date: 2023-08-06
 cover: /assets/blog/<blog>/cover.jpg